A Fresh Glass of Water

 For more than a week, those roses flourished and provided beauty in our home.

 It would have been easy to just throw them away and grab another dozen.
 There are roses everywhere in Guatemala.

 But Yesenia knew those roses just needed help to get reborn.

-We know there are people who seem just as easy to throw away and forget.
+There are people who might seem just as easy to throw away and forget.

-But what if they just need a little stem-snipping and thorn removal?
-Or a fresh glass of water?
+But what if all they need is a little stem-snipping and thorn removal?

-There are people near you who just need a moment front and center to bloom.
+There are people who just need a moment front and center to bloom.